jvns/rbspy-docs/content/using-rbspy.md

    * `summary`: aggregates % self and % total times by function.
 Useful to get a basic overview
    * `summary_by_line`: aggregates % self and % total times by line number.
 Especially useful when there's 1 line in your program which is taking up all the time.
  * `--file`: Specifies where rbspy will save formatted output.
  * `--raw-file`: Specifies where rbspy will save formatted data.
 Use a gz extension because it will be gzipped.
+ * `--flame-min-width`: Specifies the minimum flame width in flamegraphs as a percentage.
+Useful for excluding functions that appear in a small number of samples.
+ * `--nonblocking`: Don't pause the ruby process when collecting stack samples.
+Setting this option will reduce the performance impact of sampling but may produce inaccurate results.

 ## Report